lindzcook/USNDataGuides/data-graphics.md

 Bylines are important measures of credit and responsibility.
 Just as every story has a byline, every graphic should have a byline.

-Bylines are in this format: "NAME for USN&WR"
+Bylines are combine with the credit line in this format: "NAME for USN&WR; Source: XXXX"

 If the chart is an image, bylines should appear on the actual image and on the credit line in the CMS, not simply below the image.
 For HTML embeds, bylines should be included in the HTML enhancement.
 Add the following HTML to the end of your enhancement: `<p>NAME for USN&WR</p>`.